 I Don’t Live in San Francisco Do I Have Any Protection from Eviction?

 Rent control and eviction control rights vary from county to county and city to city.
 Oakland and Berkeley each have Ordinances similar to San Francisco.
-The following Bay Area cities have also recent adopted rent ordinances of their own, though the protections they provide vary widely:
+The following Bay Area cities have also recently adopted rent ordinances of their own, though the protections they provide vary widely.

 - Alameda (city)

 - Mountain View